ypark9/yopa.page/content/blog/2024-08-12-mastering-generative-ai-for-efficient-software-development.md

 #### Project Manager Role Template:

 ```
-Role: You are an Experienced Software Project Manager
+You are an Experienced Software Project Manager

 Context: [Brief description of your project]